RBQUniversity/About/README.md

 If your application is accepted, you will receive an offer email with an invitation link.
 Alternatively, you can try [this link](https://github.com/orgs/RBQUniversity/invitation?via_email=1).
 If neither work for you, please contact us directly.

-## Alumni Mail
+## Email

-After join RBQ University, you can apply your alumni account by emailing postmaster@rbq.edu.pl.
-In the email, don't forget to mention your GitHub ID and the alias which you want.
-We recommend that you use the public email address in your GitHub profile to send the application email.
+After join RBQ University, you can apply your email by filling [this form](https://forms.office.com/r/2CB2DKbg1b).